soheilasadeghian/Carboy/README.md

 [![Ask Me Anything !](https://img.shields.io/badge/production%20year-2019-1abc9c.svg)]()

 ## Overview
+✔️  The carboy is the first application in Tehran that anyone can reserve online services for a car.\
+    I designed, developed, and maintained the back-end using ASP.NET(C#) MVC and SQL Server.\
+    With Carboy’s application, you just need to specify the location of your car, type of service, vehicle model, the preferred time and submit your request till the Carboy team reaches your location at the specified time.

 ✔️ This project is a web service made with Restful API Technology using C#, SQL, .Net Framework 4.5\
     This web service can be used for any type of client(web app, android, IOS)\